wp-plugins/sg-cachepress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The SG CachePress is a plugin that allows you to use dynamic cache powered by Varnish and Memcached to optimize the performance of your WordPress.
-It's designed to provide easy integration between WordPress and the SiteGround SuperCacher system.

 == Description ==